Entire Muslim community cannot be held responsible for one group's 'crime': Naqvi on Tablighi Jamaat row

 Naqvi said those targeting Muslims are few isolated people who are trying to spread "misinformation" and "we should be united and isolate such elements".
 On the COVID-19 lockdown restrictions during Ramzan, Naqvi said no Muslim wants to stay away from mosques during the holy month, but everyone has resolved to win this battle against coronavirus.

 During this month, everyone should pray to God that not only India but also the entire world is freed from this COVID-19 pandemic, he said.
-Asked whether Muslims have followed lockdown and social distancing guidelines till now, Naqvi said, "absolutely, the entire country is standing united in this fight against coronavirus."
+Asked whether Muslims have followed lockdown and social distancing guidelines till now, Naqvi said, "absolutely, the entire country is standing united in this fight against coronavirus".

 "When Prime Minister Narendra Modi had appealed to people with folded hands, he had appealed to 130 crore Indians, it was not based on caste or religion.
-And everybody responded to his appeal and acted on it," he said.
+And everybody responded to his appeal and acted on it," he said and, asserted that people in one voice supported the "janta curfew, lockdown 1 and lockdown 2".
+Modi announced a 21-day nationwide lockdown from March 25 to April 14 to contain the spread of coronavirus which he later extended by 19 days till May 3.
+People have faith that whatever Prime Minister Modi does is for the health and safety of the people, Naqvi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)